DaveVoorhis/Rel/_Deployment/README.txt

 NOTE: As of version 1.0.12, the standalone Rel DBMS requires Oracle
       Java version 1.8.x (also known as Java 8) or a higher version, or a compatible equivalent.
-The full Rel distribution, including the graphical user interface (aka "DBrowser"), includes a Java runtime, so there's no need to download Java.
+The full Rel distribution -- including the graphical user interface (aka "DBrowser") -- includes Java, so there's normally no need to download Java.
+However, the first time you run Rel on Mac OS X, you may be asked to install Java 1.6, which (oddly) is not actually used by Rel, but is required in order to run it.

 *** IMPORTANT INSTRUCTIONS FOR UPGRADING: ***